RRothfeld/MSc-SD-Team-Project/README.md

 impact on functionality.
 For example, a text field with no label beside it may not, strictly speaking, in itself cause the program to output an incorrect result, but it makes it very difficult for a user to know exactly what should be entered in that text field!

+### Team Submission
+Your submission should contain the following parts:
+- The report
+- The code .pdf
+- The individual Java files.

+They should all be put in a `.zip` file called TeamF (if you are team F).
 ###Coding Standards